-You can see that the stock was in a downtrend until that W formed.
+You can see that the stock was in a downtrend until that “W” formed.

 But what happened next?

 It flipped!

-So in this case, ProfitSight would have alerted you that now was the time to trade.
+So in this case, if you had picked DraftKings as one of your stocks to track, ProfitSight would have alerted you the second the flip popped up.

-And the trade went up 34% in the next 45 minutes.
+And with the right play, you could have seen your money go up 34% in the next 45 minutes.

-Here’s another real trade ProfitSight recommended…
+Here’s another real opportunity ProfitSight identified...

 This time in Kohl’s.

-Now I have no idea if Kohl’s is a great stock to hold long term.
-But again, with ProfitSight I don’t care.
+Now, I have no idea if Kohl’s is a great stock to hold for the long term.
+But again, with ProfitSight, I don’t care.

-I’m only looking to profit from Kohl’s next “flip.”
+I’m only looking to profit from its next flip.

-And sure enough, ProfitSight identified when that would happen by alerting me to a W pattern.
+And sure enough, ProfitSight identified when that would happen by alerting me to a “W” pattern.